AvishaiBarnoy/DeepCook/README.md

 ## Executing Program
 Initially one should run the `reboot_timestamps.py` script to reset all the timestamp in the folder.

-Currently there is no working "main" function, but one will be implemented to run with command line arguments.

 To generate a random meal idea run: